binario200/k8s-recipes/k8s-objects/k8-api-objects.md

 - All containers share the same network namespace
 - Containers in a pod will have an interface like eth0@tunl0.
 - All nodes can communicate with each other across nodes

+## Volumes
+- A k8s volume shares the pod lifetime, not the container within.
+- A volume is a directory, possible pre-populated, available to containers in a pod.
+- Pod specification can declare one or more volumes
+- Access Mode
+  - ReadWriteOnce : Allows read-write by a single node
+  - ReadOnlyMany  : allows read-only by multiple nodes
+  - ReadWriteMany : Allows read-write by many nodes
+- Types:
+  - local
+    - emptyDir:
+      - Is an empty directory that gets erases when the pod dies but is recreated when containers restarts
+      - kubelet will create the directory in the container but not mount any storage
+      - Data writen to shared container space.
+No persistent storage
+      - When container is destroyed directory is deleted
+    - hostPath
+      - mount a resource from the host node filesystem: directory, file socket, character, block device
+      - DirectoryOrCreate
+      - FileOrCreate
+  - Network base:
+    - GCE
+    - AWS
+    - ...

+##  Persistent Volumes
+- Empty or prepopulated volumes to be claimed by a pod using  persistent volume claim.
+- Cycle:
+  - Ingesting the storage
+  - binding storage to a pod
+  - recycle the storage

 ## Labels
  - Part of object's metadata.